music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/01-headerTitleStatement.md

 responsibility statements, use of the **@role** attribute provides the possibility of recording a controlled value independently of the textual content of {% include link elem="resp" %}.

-{% include plainExample.html example="examples/header/header-sample025.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample025.xml" valid="true" %}
 Values from the MARC relator code list ([http://www.loc.gov/marc/relators/relacode.html](http://www.loc.gov/marc/relators/relacode.html){:.link_ref}) or term list ([http://www.loc.gov/marc/relators/relaterm.html](http://www.loc.gov/marc/relators/relaterm.html){:.link_ref}) are recommended for
 **@role**, where applicable.

 Where it is necessary to group responsibilities and names, multiple responsibility statements may be used.
 For example:

-{% include plainExample.html example="examples/header/header-sample026.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample026.xml" valid="true" %}
 It is often desirable to mix primary and secondary intellectual responsibility information.
 Treating all intellectual roles the same way can allow literal transcription of existing responsibility statements and simplify programmatic processing.
 The following example demonstrates how a responsibility statement may be transcribed using interleaved {% include link elem="resp" %} and {% include link elem="persName" %} elements:

-{% include plainExample.html example="examples/header/header-sample027.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample027.xml" valid="true" %}
 However, eliminating explanatory text and relying on standardized values for **@role**, as in the following example, allows data creation and processing tools of the greatest simplicity.

-{% include plainExample.html example="examples/header/header-sample028.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample028.xml" valid="true" %}